SAP-docs/btp-continuous-integration-and-delivery/docs/cicd/configure-an-sap-fiori-for-the-abap-platform-job-in-the-job-editor-4c26bfb.md

     Review the console log, the ChromeHeadless browser is now connected but no tests were executed since we haven't added a test plan yet.

-6. Refer to the [SAPUI5 Overview and Testing Strategy Guide](https://sapui5.hana.ondemand.com/sdk/#/topic/ab134ef3932c4b42898c79c10341e8b5) to add a unit and integration tests to your project.
+6. Refer to the [SAPUI5 Overview and Testing Strategy Guide](https://sapui5.hana.ondemand.com/sdk/#/topic/ab134ef3932c4b42898c79c10341e8b5) to add unit and integration tests to your project.